harsha-0110/PPPwn-Luckfox/README.md

 An alternative method to [0x1iii1ii/PPPwn-Luckfox](https://github.com/0x1iii1ii/PPPwn-Luckfox) running PPPwn on Luckfox Pico Plus/Pro/Max with additional features.

 ## Features
-- Hosts a web interface for configuring PPPwn and hosting payloads.
+- Hosts a web interface for configuring PPPwn, running pppwn and hosting payloads.
 - Starts a PPPoE server to assign IP addresses to PS4.
 - Supports PS4 firmware versions 9.00, 9.03, 9.04, 9.50, 9.51, 9.60, 10.00, 10.01, 10.50, 10.70, 10.71 & 11.00.
-- Supports both HEN and GoldHEN, can be configured via web interface.
+- Supports both HEN and GoldHEN, can be configured via config page.
+- Supports auto run on boot can be turned on/off via config page (Note: It's off by default)

 ## Prerequisites
 - Luckfox Pico device